Why Do Babies Need Tummy Time?

 Baby playing on its tummy

 Some babies don’t mind lounging on their bellies, while others squawk and struggle.
-Remember, tummy time does not mean your baby has to be lying still on his tummy.
+Remember, tummy time does not mean your baby has to be lying still on their tummy.
 It includes any activity that keeps them from lying flat in one position against a hard surface.
 Any time you carry or play with your baby while they are on their belly counts as tummy time.

 You can keep your baby on their tummy while you’re holding, rocking, carrying, diapering and feeding them.
 You can let them play on a blanket on the floor or ground, but be sure they are closely supervised.